Your visit to Horsey

 The dunes at Horsey include areas designated Sites of Special Scientific Interest (SSSIs), and connect with the National Nature Reserve at Winterton Dunes.

-The National Coast Path, managed by Natural England, follows the coastline here and is indicated by fingerposts and local information boards.
+The National Coast Path, managed nationally by Natural England, and maintained locally by Norfolk Trails (a section of Norfolk County Council), follows the coastline here and is indicated by fingerposts and local information boards.

 Proposed site map Hopton-on-Sea to Sea Palling index map

 In summer Horsey Beach is a magnet for families looking for unspoilt quiet beaches.

 In winter a voluntary beach closure is operated while grey seals give birth to their pups (November to January).

 From Horsey Gap car park marked paths on the dunes lead to the best places to watch the seal rookery without disturbing the seals.

 Friends of Horsey Seals (FoHS) volunteers are on hand at weekends and daily throughout the Christmas/New Year holiday period to help visitors and talk to them about the seals – look for their yellow high-visibility vests.

 There is ample pay-and-display car parking at Horsey Gap and at Horsey Mill.
 Horsey Mill is managed by the National Trust (NT) and also has public toilets (open on some days during the winter) and a shop and café (check NT website for seasonal opening times).
 There are no toilet facilities at Horsey Gap car park or elsewhere on the site.

 For more about access and car parking click the link – Vistor access and car parking